Peter Vale: Career

 Vale has been honoured with the International Medal of the University of Utrecht and Rhodes University’s Distinguished Senior Research Award.
 His 2003 book, Security and Politics in South Africa: The Regional Dimension, received the Vice-Chancellor’s Book Award at Rhodes University.
 He is an elected member of the Academy of Science of South Africa (MASSAf), a Fellow of the Royal Society of South Africa (FRSSAf), Lid van Die Akademie vir Wetenskap en Kuns (LAkadSA), Fellow of the World Academy for Arts and Science (FWAAS) and a Fellow of the African Academy of Science (FAAS).
 In 2013, Vale delivered the E.H.
-Carr Memorial Lecture at Aberystwyth University, Wales, which is considered to be the most prestigious lecture in the field of International Relations.
+Carr Memorial Lecture at Aberystwyth University, Wales, which is considered to be the most distinguished lecture in the field of International Relations.
 He is the recipient of the Lifetime Achievement Award by the Political Science Association of South Africa.

+Recently, Vale was recently awarded the prestigious Marloth Memorial Medal by the Royal Society of South Africa.
+The citation reads:

+"In a five-decade career, Vale has significantly contributed to Political Science, International Relations, Social Theory and African Studies.
+He has been one of the leading scholars on peoples-centred approaches to security, especially in Southern Africa.
+Vale was one of the early voices calling for decolonisation of International Relations, and his works on decolonisation have engineered a significant shift in disciplinary thinking.
+His contribution, however, reaches beyond ideas – he is a pioneer institution builder, the most recent of which is the Johannesburg Institute for Advanced Study."

 Vale’s research interests included social thought, intellectual traditions, the future and politics of higher education and the history of International Relations.
-He has published (and co-published) extensively - 75 chapters; 70 journal pieces and over 100 in grey literature or on the www.
+He has published (and co-published) extensively - 30 books, pamphlets and the like, 85 academic chapters; 76 journal pieces and over 150 in grey literature or on the www.
 His journal work has appeared in Foreign Affairs, International Relations, International Affairs, International Politics, Millennium, African Sociological Review, Contemporary Politics, Global Society, The Round Table, Thesis Eleven, Arts and Humanities in Higher Education amongst other places.

-Most recently, he has published a chapter on cartoons and Afrikaner Nationalism, and a co-authored book (with Dr Vineet Thakur) on the South African origins of the field on International Relations.
-His co-edited books include South African Intellectual Traditions (with Lawrence Hamilton and Estelle H Prinsloo), Critical Perspectives on South Africa after 20 years of democracy (with Estelle H. Prinsloo), and Political Studies in South Africa (with Pieter Fourie).
+A co-authored book (with Dr Vineet Thakur) on the South African origins of the field on International Relations was awarded the Francesco Guicciardini Prize for Best Book in Historical International Relations Section.
+His most recent co-edited book is State Capture in South Africa.
+How and why it happened with Mbongiseni Buthelezi.

 Vale has been an energetic contributor to public debate in South Africa and elsewhere.

 Family

 Peter Vale is married to the educationalist and activist Louise Carol Vale (born Kramer).
-The couple live in Schoenmakerskop, Eastern Cape, South Africa, and have two children - Dr. Beth Vale, a medical anthropologist, and Daniel Vale, a technology lawyer.
+The couple live in Schoenmakerskop, Eastern Cape, South Africa, and have two children.